MarkLundager/AdventOfCode2024/README.md

 we can only place obstructions on the path taken by the guard, we cannot put an obstruction where we've already been as that would make the current path unfeasible.
 I get the correct input on the smaller input and then I experience the immeasurable joy of finding out my solution on the larger input did not work.
 I'm going crazy,  experimenting with different smaller inputs, ok, what if the loop is independant from the obstruction?
 Na we got that covered.
 After a very rough day I found the bug.
 If the guard returns to the obstruction through a different path, he walks straight through like fucking
 Juggernaut from X-MEN.
 Slowly losing my sanity.
 At least the code turned out alright and I can handle multiple guards, perhaps attempt to implement multithreaded for multiple guards and with visuals?
+Total Time:     0.080980 seconds

 ## DAY 7
 Wow the previous one made this feel great.
 It was evident that the you would have to use data types which can store big enough numbers, yet I succeed in declaring ONE function as int and it ruined me.
 I didn't understand why it did not work.
 I'm like they won't get me with that bullshit.
 Then I print the values and see the '-' sign and realise that they did in fact, get me with that bullshit.
+Also 1 second to run feels very long but not sure how to optimize.
+Total Time:     0.999355 seconds

 ## DAY 8
 This one was very nice apart from the fact that they actually screwed me over with result for part one & two.
 The way I solved it, it is not possible to calculate each result by itself.
 Hence I actually run the algorithm twice to generate the result for part one and two which sucks.
 Had I gone with a linked list then it would have been possible but linked list was less efficient as you would have to iterate through every unique antinode to make sure you don't add duplicate ones.
 I think the time complexity for simply checking a unique value would become O((N*N+1)/2) (?) which for my input would be 50721  (318 \* 319 / 2)  for part one and 634501  (1126 \* 1127 / 2)  .
 Instead I just used a 2d array of boolean values and when I placed an antinode, I simply put that coordinate to true.
 Then iterate through the list which is of size ASCII_TABLE_SIZE * ASCII_TABLE_SIZE  (128 \* 128)  which is 16384.
 Hence, I can't justify changing it :(
+Total Time:     0.000087 seconds
+Part 1 time:    0.000053 seconds
+Part 2 time:    0.000066 seconds

 ##DAY 9